-It is difficult to completely avoid using the wrists, but splints and other devices can provide support.
+It is difficult to completely avoid using the wrists.
+However, splints and other devices can provide support.

 It is essential to keep the wrist joints mobile to prevent additional damage.

-Exercising the wrists can improve the flexibility, range of motion, and strength in the muscles, which can reduce discomfort.
+Exercising the wrists can improve the flexibility, range of motion, and strength of the muscles, which can reduce discomfort.